dmaluenda/hands_on_machine_learning/README.md

 - You have one GPU (usually a Tesla4) to get faster.
 (Not needed for this course)

 #### Google Colab Cons:
-- You need a Google account to run it.
+- You need a Google account to use it.
 - Only one notebook can run at once (in the free version).
 - The code is not in your laptop, so you have to take care to save your changes.
 - You need a quite stable internet connection.